wp-plugins/wp-gpx-maps/readme.txt

 NextGen Gallery Integration:

 Display your NextGen Gallery images inside the map!
-Even if you don't have a gps camera, this plugin can retrive the image position starting from the image date and you gpx file.
+Even if you don't have a GPS camera, this plugin can retrive the image position starting from the image date and your GPX file.

 Post Attachments Integration:

 This version is extended by: <a href="https://klein-gedruckt.de/2015/03/wordpress-plugin-wp-gpx-maps/" target="_blank" rel="noopener noreferrer">Stephan Klein</a> and supports displaying all images attached to a post without using NGG.

-= Translations =
+Try this plugin: <a href="https://devfarm.it/wp-gpx-maps-demo/" target="_blank" rel="noopener noreferrer">https://devfarm.it/wp-gpx-maps-demo/</a>

+Support:

+If you need help, please use: <a href="http://www.devfarm.it/forums/forum/wp-gpx-maps/" target="_blank" rel="noopener noreferrer">www.devfarm.it Support Forum</a>
+Would you like to help fix bugs or further develop the plugin?
+On <a href="https://github.com/devfarm-it/wp-gpx-maps" target="_blank" rel="noopener noreferrer">Github</a> you can contribuite easly with your code.

+Translations:

 Translators are welcome to contribute to the plugin.
 Please use the <a href="https://translate.wordpress.org/projects/wp-plugins/wp-gpx-maps/)" target="_blank" rel="noopener noreferrer">WordPress translation website</a>.